ibm-cloud-docs/apiconnect/tutorials/tut_secure_landing.md

 # Securing your API with Client ID and Client Secret
 {: #tut_secure_landing}

-These tutorials provide procedures for how you can secure your APIs.
+These tutorials provide procedures for how you can secure your APIs in API Connect V5.

 To secure an API with a Client ID and Client Secret, you must select a method for your process.